zax71/EndercubePlugin/README.md

 # Endercube

+## Why archived?
+Endercube is now a minigames server with the code in [Ender-cube/Endercube](https://github.com/Ender-cube/Endercube)

 ## About
 Adds Endercube's custom features! including `/rename`, `/noname`, `/color`, `/itemstack`, custom functionality for the `F` key and many more